-The Dangerous Goods Panel (DGP) of the ICAO is responsible for periodic updating of Annex 18 to the Convention on International Civil Aviation and the Technical Instructions on the Safe Transport of Dangerous Goods by Air (Technical Instructions).
+The ICAO Dangerous Goods Panel (DGP) is responsible for periodic updating of Annex 18 to the Convention on International Civil Aviation and the Technical Instructions on the Safe Transport of Dangerous Goods by Air (Technical Instructions).
 PHMSA's International Standards Coordinator participates as a panel member on the DGP.

 Virtually all shipments of hazardous materials transported internationally by air are transported in accordance with the ICAO TI as well as the majority of US domestic air shipments.
-The U.S. Hazardous Materials Regulations authorize transport in accordance with the ICAO TI as a means of compliance with the HMR.
+The U.S. Hazardous Materials Regulations (HMR) authorizes transport in accordance with the ICAO TI as a means of compliance with the HMR.
 The ICAO TI is updated every two years.
-The latest revision is the 2011-2012 edition which became effective on January 1, 2011.
-The 2011-2012 edition is currently available from the ICAO as well as several commercial sources.
+The latest revision is the 2013-2014 edition which became effective on January 1, 2013.
+The 2013-2014 edition is currently available from the ICAO as well as several commercial sources.